ritu-nandhan-7/Purchase-Prediction-ML-Capstone/README.md

 ## Results

 The models developed provide insights into sales trends and can predict future sales with reasonable accuracy.
 These predictions can assist in optimizing inventory management and marketing efforts.

-## How to Run

-1. Clone this repository.
-2. Install the required libraries using `pip install -r requirements.txt`.
-3. Open `ecommerce_sales_prediction.ipynb` in Jupyter Notebook.
-4. Run the cells sequentially to reproduce the analy